Not sure if I should be thanking Roboform or Statsremote actually – both programs have made for a couple of good weeks.

 As I was putting work into the site and really not getting a decent return income wise I decided to go this route.
 I was tempted to sell my tips as my records pretty sick but that puts on pressure that I just don’t like.

 What really surprised me was seeing zero complaints from people.
-Over 400 people have seem the social blocks so far with 60% interaction with in.
+Over 400 people have seen the social blocks so far with 60% interaction with in.
 I’ve received not one complaint.

 Might be something to consider using.